-N-Sensor ensures that the right and optimal rate of fertiliser is applied at each individual part of the field.
+N-Sensor ensures that the right and optimal rate of fertiliser is applied to each individual part of the field.
 It has become the benchmark technology for precision agriculture.

-Site-specific fertilisation is one of the main objectives in precision agriculture.
-Variable rate nitrogen application requires accurate and efficient tools to determine the actual crops nitrogen status.
+Site-specific fertilisation is one of the main objectives of precision agriculture.
+Variable-rate nitrogen application requires accurate and efficient tools to determine the actual crops nitrogen status.
 Remote sensing techniques offer the opportunity to deliver this information quickly, precisely and cost-efficiently.
-The N-Sensor has been developed to determine the crop nitrogen status by measuring the light reflectance properties of crop canopies and to enable variable rate fertilisation “on-the-go”.
+The N-Sensor has been developed to determine the crop nitrogen status by measuring the light reflectance properties of crop canopies and to enable variable-rate fertilisation “on-the-go”.

 Following development coordinated by Yara’s Research and Development Centre, Hanninghof in Germany, the first N-Sensor (Classic) was introduced in 1999 for use on cereals.

 Work to develop the N-Sensor to keep up with changes in cereal production as well as for use on a wider range of crops and has been a continuous part of Yara’s R&D Programme.
 More than 250 trials have been carried out between 1997 and 2010 to refine its performance and add new programs such as the Absolute-N calibrations for oilseed rape.